Jack-Lin626/Work/wpa_supplicant_uman.md

 The link describes all variables used in wpa_supplicant. https://www.daemon-systems.org/man/wpa_supplicant.conf.5.html

-For instance, you want to connect a network which uses WPA/WPA2 as protocal, CCMP+TKIP as encryption method.
+For instance, you want to connect a network which uses WPA/WPA2 as protocol, CCMP+TKIP as encryption method.
 Since WPA/WPA2 and CCMP+TKIP are default variables, you only need to set "SSID" and "PSK".

 ```text
 > add_network